 Skip to content

-NEW - Change Management for AI Projects: Preparing People for a New Way of Working
+Change Management for AI Projects: Preparing People for a New Way of Working

 AI change management goes beyond training people on a new tool.
 It requires helping them develop new mental models for working with probabilistic systems — and addressing the trust, accountability, and expertise questions that conventional IT change management was never designed to handle.